Ji-Hwan Bae Player Props: Pirates vs. Mariners

 Ji-Hwan Bae At The Plate

-- Bae is hitting .264 with five doubles, two home runs and nine walks.
+- Bae has six doubles, two home runs and nine walks while hitting .271.

-- Bae will look to extend his five-game hitting streak.
-He's batting .400 in his last outings.
+- Bae enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .474.

-- Bae has reached base via a hit in 23 games this year (of 40 played), and had multiple hits in eight of those games.
+- Bae has picked up a hit in 24 of 41 games this year, with multiple hits nine times.

-- He has hit a long ball in two of 40 games played this year, and in 1.4% of his plate appearances.
+- He has gone deep in two of 41 games played this season, and in 1.4% of his plate appearances.

-- In seven games this season (17.5%), Bae has picked up an RBI, and in four of those games (10.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 17.1% of his games this year, Bae has picked up at least one RBI.
+In four of those games (9.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

+- He has scored in 36.6% of his games this year, with two or more runs scored in 14.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.